MaadhavBhatt/ai-suffix-chrome-extension/README.md

 # AI Suffix Chrome Extension

-Filters out AI overview from search results by adding '-ai' to your Google searches.
+Filters out AI overview from search results by adding '-ai' to your Google searches when you end them with a hyphen ('-').

 ## Description

-This Chrome extension monitors your Google searches and automatically appends '-ai' to your search queries.
+This Chrome extension monitors your Google searches and automatically appends '-ai' to your search queries when they end with a hyphen ('-').
 This helps exclude the AI overview that Google provides from your search results.

 ## Installation